 - State Bar of California

-- U.S. Federal District Court of Texas: Western District and Southern District
+- U.S. Federal District Court of Texas: Western, Southern, and Northern Districts

 - U.S. Federal District Courts of California: Northern and Central Districts